Thursday, 21 July 2016

 It was also then when I realised that I sincerely love, and had always loved, language, all of it.
 Or should I say, all of them.
 As proven, being multilingual sure has its benefits, as one ends up by thinking in different languages.
 When I’m writing and looking for a specific word, if I can’t find it in English, I’ll find it in French; if I don’t, I will in Arabic.
 The translation process usually follows either in my head or through the lovely Internet.
 This is something which is helping me tremendously with the book.

 As a writer, I naturally have to keep enhancing my vocabulary.
 As a lexophile it almost happens on the subconscious level.
-Currently, my knack is for more obscure, archaic words, as well as ones with No Direct Translation to English.
-That’s in addition to the exquisite fun I have with the Words I Made Up series.
+Currently my knack is for more obscure, archaic words; also Unusual English Words I learned Later in Life as well as ones with No Direct Translation to English.

 First, constant reading: Lots and lots of it.
-If you’re sincere about learning, you can circle the words you do not know and Google them later.
+If you’re sincere about learning, you can circle the words you do not know and look them up later.
 Or as I often do, check them out one by one as you read.
 However, as explained before in On Reading, Listening, Speaking and Writing, in addition to reading, all those skills are equally needed if one were to be a good communicator.

 Another, is making it a priority to notice new words you encounter, anywhere and everywhere.
 Adding them to a virtual file would do, though using a pen is preferred when it comes to better memory input.